- Enrolling your child at primary school

 - Further information

 Most children in Ireland start their first-level education in primary schools (also called national schools) at the age of 4 or 5 years of age.
 Legally, children can be enrolled at primary school from the age of 4 upwards and must have started their formal education by the age of 6 years.
-As a result, much of what is regarded as early childhood education in other countries is included in the Irish primary school system.
 The primary school cycle is 8 years long.
 Schools generally have 2 years of infant classes, followed by class 1 to class 6.

 The primary education sector is made up of different types of primary school including denominational schools, multi-denominational schools, Irish-speaking schools (called Gaelscoileanna), special schools and non-State-aided private primary schools.
 Education in State primary schools is free of charge.
 The current and capital costs of primary schools, including teachers' salaries, are funded mainly by the Government and supplemented by local contributions.